25 GCSE Maths Questions And Answers By Topic And Difficulty

 A common mistake that is made when students see terms on each side of the equals sign, is that they attempt to solve as though it is a linear equation.
 Once the equations have been correctly solved, they need to interpret their solutions by only selecting the positive result.
 This is because it is impossible to have a negative distance for a side length.

-For more GCSE maths questions take a look at our free Quadratic equations lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Quadratic equations lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one online maths tuition.

 9. Area of a circle maths question